 Taken either as a solid or liquid pill, gabapentin is one of the few medications for alcohol use disorder known to improve sleep.
 However, it can cause dizziness, drowsiness, and possibly weight gain.

 There are a number of ‘off-label’ medications that can be used to treat alcohol addiction.
-This means that they are not medically created to treat alcohol use disorder entirely, but they can be cross-used to help combat some of the side-effects and symptoms associated with the conditions.
+This means that they are not medically created to treat alcohol use disorder entirely, but they can be cross-used to help combat some side effects and symptoms associated with the conditions.

 These medications include: